 Shortly after submitting the signed Preliminary Exam warrant, students should expect to receive an email from the Graduate School confirming dissertator status for the following semester and admission to candidacy for the PhD degree.
 Dissertator status is a university fee status in which the student has completed all necessary PhD requirements, except the dissertation.
 To reach dissertator status, a student must complete all CMB course requirements and pass the Preliminary Exam.
 For more information on dissertator status, see the Graduate School Academic Policies and Procedures website.

 To determine if the student can:

-- See possible pitfalls in the long-term planning of a research proposal
+- Identify possible pitfalls in the long-term planning of a research proposal and devise alternative plans.

 Preliminary Exam Research Plan

 - Students must consult with others, including their Thesis Advisor when writing the proposal

 - Subject matter must coincide with the student’s anticipated thesis research

 - Extensive preliminary data are NOT necessary for the exam